 On the other hand, an Administrative Service Organization (ASO) is similar in that it is also an option to outsource your administrative HR tasks, process payroll, administer benefits, and help with regulatory compliance.

 Co-employment is the unique partnership between a PEO and the employer.
-It means we take care of your troubles because they’re our troubles too.
-It provides employers and employees an umbrella of safety that is typically impossible for the average business to attain without the partnership.
+It provides employers and employees an umbrella of safety that is typically impossible for the average business (particularly “small” businesses) to attain without the partnership.
 This shared liability when you’re running a business can be a life saver, but some businesses find that an ASO model just makes more sense for them.

 |PEO vs. ASO Comparison||ASO||PEO|